ATEX Directive Definition – What is ATEX?

 - ATEX Category 3D for Zone 22 hazardous areas

 The ATEX 1999/92/EC Directive is for industries that operate with potentially explosive atmospheres, for example a chemical company.
 ATEX 1999/92/EC requires companies to manage the risk and the process safely.
+It is also now known as ATEX 153, but previously as ATEX 137 or 99/92/EC the “Worker Protection Directive”.
 Companies should:

 - Prevent the formation of explosive atmospheres in the workplace OR